Art Therapy is one of a variety of modalities we use at Innate Therapies

 2. An Art Therapist is trained to read the non-verbal cues and responses throughout the session.
 They are not focused on the end artwork but the process taken to create it and work with the client to identify what is being expressed through art.

-3. Art therapy helps to raise self-awareness and healing of many conditions including but not limited to childhood trauma, PTSD, depression, anxiety, autism spectrum disorders, dementia, Alzheimer’s disease, behavioural challenges and more.
+3. An Art therapist helps to raise self-awareness and healing of many conditions including but not limited to childhood trauma, PTSD, depression, anxiety, autism spectrum disorders, dementia, Alzheimer’s disease, behavioural challenges and more.

-4. Art therapy is a recognised mental health therapy that is being recognised and utilised in a variety of areas including schools, assisted living facilities, community groups, mental health clinics and private practice.
+4. Art remedy is a recognised mental health therapy that is being recognised and utilised in a variety of areas including schools, assisted living facilities, community groups, mental health clinics and private practice.

-At Innate Therapies we utilise Art Therapy in conjunction with our counselling and other modalities and each session is tailored to the client and their specific situation..
+At Innate Therapies we utilise Art treatment in conjunction with our counselling and other modalities and each session is tailored to the client and their specific situation..
 Bookings can be made here.